In-Classroom Support

 After attending a Department of Biological Sciences workshop, participants are eligible to request science kits containing all the materials, supplies, and equipment required to perform workshop protocols with their students at no cost to the teacher or school district.

-Kit contents may be individually tailored for specific needs and goals as determined by discussion between the teacher and the Outreach Coordinator.
+Kit contents may be individually tailored for specific needs and goals as determined by discussion between the teacher and the Outreach team.

 Pitt Kits Curricula